-Since it was first introduced back in 1976, the Music Man StingRay bass guitar has been a revered bass guitar used by professional players all over the world.
-Most notably, Tim Commerford of Rage Against The Machine.
+Since it was first introduced back in 1976, the Music Man StingRay has been a revered bass guitar, used by professional players all over the world - most notably, Tim Commerford of Rage Against The Machine.

 The StingRay is actually the first production four string bass to feature on-board active equalization and as it’s around the £2000 mark (and up for an upper-tier version), this is definitely one of the best expensive bass guitars around for pro-level players.

-There are a handful of different Music man StingRay bass guitars, notably the Stingray Classic, StingRay Old Smoothie and StingRay5 Classic and the original Stingray 4 Bass.
+There are a handful of different Music man StingRay bass guitars, notably the Stingray Classic, StingRay Old Smoothie, StingRay Special (pictured above) and the original Stingray 4 Bass.

-There are a few subtle differences but the two features shared with all the other versions that players will enjoy are the humbucking bass pickup and the active EQ system.
+There are a few subtle differences between these models, but the two features shared with all that players are sure to enjoy are the humbucking bass pickup and the active EQ system.
 This provides players with a massive sound when they need it and the option to tone it down when they need to.

-You also have an extremely reliable massive hardened steel bridge, the classic oval pickguard, 3+1 tuning key configuration and a double-cutaway body shape that makes access to the upper frets a breeze.
+You also have an extremely reliable, hi-mass hardened steel bridge, the classic oval pickguard, 3+1 tuning key configuration and a double-cutaway body shape that makes access to the upper frets a breeze.